immersive-arts/Sparck2_Documentation/docs/contributing/reporting-a-bug.md

 ### Reproduction

 A minimal reproduction is at the heart of every well-written bug report, as it allows us maintainers to instantly recreate the necessary conditions to inspect the bug to quickly find its root cause.
 It's a proven fact that issues with concise and small reproductions can be fixed much faster.
+If in dooubt, please read our [guide on creating a reproduction](./reproduction.md) first.

 ---